Telephone: 01553 764711 | Fax: 01553 767152 | Email: info@hayhow.com

 • Within six months of receiving a final response to your complaint and

-• No more than six years from the date of act/omission;or
+• No more than one year from the date of the act / omission that gave rise to the complaint; or